nrwl/nx-apollo-angular-example/README.md

 }
 ```

-Again, notice that we've imported services, queries, and typing information from our data-access library to accomplish this.
+Again, notice that the component imports services, queries, and typing information from the data-access library to accomplish this.

 ## Integrate components into app

-Final step: import our modules, bring those new components into our app component, and add a little styling
+Final steps: import your modules, bring those new components into the app component, and add a little styling:

 ```typescript
 // apps/nx-apollo/src/app/app.module.ts